-In fall 2009, Metro worked with technical committees and local jurisdictions to prioritize the five remaining corridors, and develop a phased approach to accomplish all remaining refinement plans by 2020.
-During that process, Mobility Corridor #15 (East Multnomah County connecting I-84 and US 26) and Mobility Corridors #2 and # 20 (in the vicinity of I-5/Barbur Blvd, from Portland Central City southward to approximately the "Tigard Triangle") have emerged as strong candidates for corridor refinement planning in terms of technical factors, as well as local urgency and readiness.
+In fall 2009, Metro worked with technical committees and local jurisdictions to prioritize the remaining corridors needing refinement, and developed a phased approach to accomplish all remaining refinement plans by 2020.
+During that process, Mobility Corridor #15 (East Multhomah County connecting I-84 and US 26) and Mobility Corridors #2 and # 20 (in the vicinity of I-5/Barbur Blvd, from Portland Central City southward to approximately the "Tigard Triangle") emerged as strong candidates for corridor refinement planning in terms of technical factors, as well as local urgency and readiness.

-The project commenced in FY 2009/2010 with development of scope, schedule and budget.
-In FYI 2010/11, obtained funding approvals, signed intergovernmental agreements, issued Requests for proposals, established advisory committees, established goals and objectives, commenced existing and future conditions analysis and performed initial screening of RTP projects.
+The East Metro Connections Plan commenced in FY 2009-2010 with development of scope, schedule and budget.
+In FYI 2010-11, the plan obtained funding approvals, signed intergovernmental agreements, issued Requests for proposals, established advisory committees, established goals and objectives, commenced existing and future conditions analysis and performed initial screening of RTP projects.

-In FY 2011/2012, Metro accomplished the following work as part of the EMCP:
+In FY 2011-2012, Metro accomplished the following work as part of the EMCP:

 - Existing conditions analysis presented to Steering Committee (JULY 2011). - Problem statement adopted by Steering Committee (AUGUST 2011). - Executed consultant contracts (AUGUST 2011). - With TAC developed evaluation framework and screened initial projects.
-(SUMMER/FALL 2011). - Finalized future year growth assumptions and prepared baseline travel forecasts (October 2011). - Steering Committee reviewed future conditions and evaluation framework and approved list of candidate projects for detailed evaluation (DECEMBER 2011).
+(SUMMER/FALL 2011). - Finalized future year growth assumptions and prepared baseline travel forecasts (October 2011).

+- Steering Committee reviewed future conditions and evaluation framework and approved list of candidate projects for detailed evaluation (DECEMBER 2011).
 Anticipated: - Complete evaluation of projects (MARCH 2012) - Draft final report (APRIL 2012) - Steering Committee recommends project priorities and implementation plan.
 (MAY 2012). - Endorsement of plan recommendations and actions by City Councils and County Commissions.

 As provided by the Transportation Planning Rule (TPR), Metro is required to complete a regional Transportation System Plan, which identifies the need for transportation facilities and their function, mode, and general location.
 The 2000 RTP calls for completion of 18 corridor refinements and studies for areas where significant needs were identified but that require further analysis before a specific project can be developed.
 Section 660-012-0025 of the TPR requires prompt completion of corridor refinements and studies.
+This work program will continue the finalization and adoption of the East Metro Connections Plan.
+An implementation strategy will identify reciprocal agreements between Metro and local jurisdictions with respect to land use commitments and transportation investments in the community.